 Then I had an epiphany.
 All students need to read.
 They read for their classes.
 All are expected to read for DEAR time, and English teachers expect them to read at home, too.
 Reading is free, so there could be no excuse for not reading to pay off the fines.

 READ OFF LIBRARY FINES – THE BASICS

 - One minute of reading = one cent off the fine.
 A fine of 50 cents could be cleared by reading a total of 50 minutes.

-- The minutes could be broken up over several days or, if necessary, a few weeks.
+- Reading minutes could be broken up over several days or, if necessary, a few weeks.

 For every minute students read, they subtract one cent from their library fine.
-When they’ve read enough to pay off the fine, they get their parent or teacher to sign the bookmark (verifying students read what they said they read) and voila!
+Once they’ve read enough minutes to eliminate the library fine, they get their parent or teacher to sign the bookmark (verifying students read what they said they read) and voila!
 The fine disappears, and the student can finally get a new book!
 It’s truly win-win, especially for those students who are not checking out any new books because they owe a fine.

 - Chill Out!
 Relaxing Policies to Increase Checkout